National Monuments

 Paria Rimrocks, Grand Staircase-Escalante National Monument, Utah

-The Sierra Club has been pivotal in the conservation and expansion of national monuments, reflecting a broader commitment to combating climate change, preserving natural landscapes, and ensuring everyone’s history and connections to U.S. lands are honored and celebrated.
+The Sierra Club has been pivotal in the conservation and expansion of national monuments for more than a century, reflecting a broader commitment to preserving natural landscapes, combating climate change, and ensuring everyone’s history and connections to US lands are honored and celebrated.

-Together, we're working to safeguard our lands, waters, wildlife, and forests from direct threats like drilling and mining to the far-reaching devastation from climate change-driven droughts, fires, and other disasters.
-Every victory we've won to protect the places we hold dear for generations to come has been thanks to the grassroots support of you and every other advocate who has written a letter, called your legislators, attended an event, posted on social media, talked to friends and family, donated and so much more.
+We must use every tool at our disposal, from the courts to pressuring our leaders to collective action, to stop this polluter giveaway.
+Every victory we've won to protect the places we hold dear has been thanks to the grassroots support of advocates like you who have written a letter, called your legislators, attended an event, posted on social media, talked to friends and family, donated, and so much more.

 What You Can Do